awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `us-east-1`
 Default value on Linux: Taken from EC2 instance metadata\.
 Default value on Windows: Taken from EC2 instance metadata\.
-The region to be used in API requests as well as to infer the correct back end host\.
+The region to be used in API requests as well as to infer the correct back\-end host\.

 `AWS_ACCESS_KEY_ID`
 Example values: `AKIAIOSFODNN7EXAMPLE`